FOGO

 When FOGO waste is taken out of landfills, space is saved for all garbage that can’t be recycled and there is a significant drop in the volume of greenhouse gases produced.

-All residential properties will receive a 240 litre wheelie bin for FOGO with a lime green lid, the same size as your recycling bin.
-If you currently live in a dwelling where there are multiple units and shared bins you won’t automatically receive a FOGO bin when they are delivered but you will be able to receive one upon request.
+All residential properties receive a 240 litre wheelie bin for FOGO with a lime green lid, the same size as your recycling bin.
+If you currently live in a dwelling where there are multiple units and shared bins you won’t automatically receive a FOGO bin but you can receive one upon request.

-The FOGO wheelie bin will be collected fortnightly, on a different day to your other bins.
+The FOGO wheelie bin is collected fortnightly, on a different day to your other bins.

-In July 2022, the Tasmanian Government is planning to introduce a levy on all waste sent to landfill across Tasmania.
+In 2022, the Tasmanian Government introduced a levy on all waste sent to landfill across Tasmania.
 This is one of many initiatives in the Government’s Waste Action Plan to improve the recovery of valuable and re-usable materials, and minimise what resources are lost forever once buried in landfill.

 Under a waste levy, businesses, councils and their communities who divert waste away from landfill by separating their recyclables, using FOGO or home composting, supporting re-use facilities such as salvage yards and Tip Shops, and taking advantage of Product Stewardship Schemes such as PaintBack and MobileMuster pay less than those who don’t.